raspberrypilearning/catch-the-bus/en/step_3.md

 Click in the **Direction** property in the Sprite pane, and rotate the arrow to point to `-90`.

-Click on the middle arrow icon to change the rotation style to `left-right` to stop the Scratch Cat turning upside down:
+Click on the **Left/Right** icon in the middle to change the rotation style to `left-right` to stop the Scratch Cat turning upside down:

 ![](images/sprite-pane-direction.png)